openstack-infra/zuul/README.rst

    Some of the information in the specs may be effectively superceded by changes here, which are still undergoing review.

-4) Read documentation on the internal data model and testing: http://docs.openstack.org/infra/zuul/feature/zuulv3/internals.html
+4) Read developer documentation on the internal data model and testing: http://docs.openstack.org/infra/zuul/feature/zuulv3/developer.html

    The general philosophy for Zuul tests is to perform functional testing of either the individual component or the entire end-to-end